 RECOMMENDED: See more of Halloween in L.A.

-Far from those kid-friendly rides through a pumpkin patch, this hayride unleashes all sorts of demons, and bogeys on Griffith Park.
-It's an actual hayride—a long one—paired with a "scary-go-round" for wee ones (and 'fraidy cats), a number of scare zones and a pitch black maze filled with "demons and maniacs," and probably lots of frisky teenagers.
-This year's theme, "Secret Society," drags attendees through a trail of nightmarish characters, including an on-foot section.
+Far from those kid-friendly rides through a pumpkin patch, this hayride unleashes all sorts of demons and bogeys on Griffith Park.
+It's an actual hayride—a long one—paired with a “scary-go-round” for wee ones (and 'fraidy cats), a number of scare zones and a pitch black maze filled with "demons and maniacs," and probably lots of frisky teenagers.
+This year's theme, "Clown," brings back the clown tent finale and is sure to trigger some serious coulrophobia.

 Confront familiar foes at Universal Studios' annual Halloween festivities, where big-budget scares meet iconic horror movie characters.
-Navigate seven mazes, scare zones and the "Terror Tram" with tie-ins like The Walking Dead, The Purge, Halloween, Freddy vs. Jason, American Horror Story, The Exorcist and more.
-They do make for some pretty fun walk-throughs, but there's something about that level of corporate partnership that just ceases to be scary for some.
+Navigate eight mazes, scare zones and the "Terror Tram" with tie-ins such as The Walking Dead, The Shining, Ash vs. Evil Dead, American Horror Story and more.

 This homegrown haunt has been bringing thrill-seekers to Torrance since 1997.
 This driveway maze is low on gore but filled with hand-built props and effects—to give you a better idea, the haunted house's creator describes himself as that guy on your block who always plans an over-the-top Halloween.
 You can visit the house (5112 Maricopa St) in groups of two to four, and best of all, it's completely free.